Falls in the elderly

 The doctors of physical therapy at BSR have extensive experience working with older adults who have fallen.
 Many have benefited greatly.

 Still, some people attempt to justify or make excuses for their fall.
 Some say, “The curb was too high.”
 Other people say, “The wet floor caused my fall.”
 Denial of your balance problem only magnifies the danger.
 A fall is a fall.
-Once you have experienced one, no matter what the cause, your risk for another rises exponentially.
+Once you have experienced one, no matter the cause, your risk for another rises exponentially.

-Take charge of your own balance, your health, and your freedom.
+Take charge of your balance, your health, and your freedom.
 Start an exercise program that is right for you.
 Give us a call and your physical therapist will help you begin and stay on track.

 The best balance exercise program